 Create a portal to collect and monitor real-time customer feedback, or create an exclusive forum with access reserved only for current account holders to discuss features of your service and share tips.
 This serves two purposes: creating both a sense of exclusivity and another avenue for customers to get their issues resolved quickly.
 The best customer experiences are created by proactive partners that can anticipate customer concerns and address them from the outset.
 Mine these channels to identify common problems and resolve them ahead of time before bringing in new clients.

 While investing in these resources will require additional costs upfront, the end result will be worth it.
 Think about it: Over 50 percent of buyers prefer to start the buying process online, conducting their own research beforehand and reaching out to vendors later.
 The kind of users that may leave reviews for your product online are more often than not going to be the kind of users that expect digital tools to be integrated into the buying process in some way.
 Given the increased weight that today’s buyers are placing on these kinds of testimonials, you want to make sure that you can deliver on the latest trends in expectations to avoid losing out on business during this crucial vendor-selection phase.

-B2B businesses still have a long way to go in providing the kind of exceptional customer experiences that are becoming the norm in the B2C space.
+B2B businesses still have a long way to go in providing the kind of exceptional b2b customer experience case study that are becoming the norm in the B2C space.
 But that means there’s huge opportunity for your business to stand out if you can get it right.
 Consider a hybrid approach, that combines in-depth human insight with up-to-date digital tools to deliver an experience that’s personalized to your customers and convenient for them every step of the way.